SoftOboros/makeitso-codex/COMMANDS.md

 - Emits telemetry events (run_start, phase, waits, interrupts, run_end) if enabled.
 - Manager notes appear in console; debug commands in notes (`DBG:{...}`) route to the active debug driver when enabled.

+Wizard mode:
+- If you start `mis` without arguments, it will guide you through entering a goal and choosing an action (run or plan).

 ## mis audit
 Summarizes recent activity from replays/artifacts and telemetry.